 Online estate agents generally charge a flat fee for their products, which is not linked to the asking cost of the property.
 Some start from as little as £495.
 Fees for London properties are sometimes more expensive.
-There are many price comparison tables online to help you quickly compare flat fees.
+There are many house prices comparison tables online to help you quickly compare flat fees.

 Using the flat fee system to sell property online has two benefits; it’s usually much cheaper than a high street agent and it’s transparent in the early stages of the transaction.
 For comparison, the Homeowners Alliance states that an estate agent could charge between 0.75% and 3.5%.
 For a £200,000 home that’s the difference between a £495 flat fee and £7,000 – quite a rise.
 Be aware that the prices for both may not include VAT.

 Also, when considering which agent to use, check if you need to pay upfront because there is a criticism of the online procedure; many charges extra for a ‘No sale, no fee’ option.
 In other words, you’ll only actually pay anything if the sale goes through.
 This at least gives you a safety net because, if you don’t take this option, you could end up paying a fee even if the house fails to sell.